Novel Fourier Quadrature Transforms and Analytic Signal Representations for Nonlinear and Non-stationary Time Series Analysis: INTRODUCTION

-Many real-life signals such as speech and animal sounds, mechanical vibrations, seismic wave, radar signals, biomedical ECG and electroencephalogram (EEG) signals are nonstationary and generated by nonlinear systems.
-These data can be characterized and modeled as superposition of amplitude-modulated-frequency-modulated (AM-FM) signals.
-Thus, signal decomposition, mode and source separation are important for in many applications where received signal is a superposition of various nonstationary signals and noise, and the objective is to recover the original AM-FM constituents.
-There are many adaptive signal decomposition and analysis methods such as empirical mode decomposition (EMD) algorithms~\cite{rslc1,rslc2,rslc3,rslc4,rslc5,rslc6,rslc7,co1}, variational mode decomposition (VMD)~\cite{rslc72}, synchrosqueezed wavelet transforms (SSWT)~\cite{rslc71}, eigenvalue decomposition (EVD)~\cite{rslc73}, sparse time-frequency representation (STFR)~\cite{co2}, empirical wavelet transform (EWT)~\cite{rslc74}, resonance-based signal decomposition (RSD)~\cite{co4}, and time-varying vibration decomposition (TVVD)~\cite{co3}.
-These methods are developed based on the perception which has been for many decades in the literature that Fourier method is not suitable for nonlinear and nonstationary data analysis.
-However, the Fourier decomposition method (FDM) proposed in \cite{rslc9,rslc8} is an adaptive, nonlinear and nonstationary data analysis method based on the Fourier theory and zero-phase filtering (ZPF) approach.
-The FDM has demonstrated its efficacy for a nonlinear and nonstationary data analysis in many applications \cite{rslc9,rslc8,rslc11,rslc12,rslc13}.
-In this work, we consider the type-2 DCT \cite{IEEECompt}, which is the most common variant of DCT, to formulate the FDM.
-In principle, we can use any variant of DCT or DST to formulate the FDM.
+Many real-life signals, such as speech and animal sounds, mechanical vibrations, seismic waves, radar signals, biomedical ECG, and electroencephalogram (EEG) signals, are nonstationary and generated by nonlinear systems.
+These data can be characterized and modeled as a superposition of amplitude-modulated-frequency-modulated (AM-FM) signals.
+Thus, signal decomposition, mode and source separation are important for many applications where the received signal is the superposition of various nonstationary signals and noise, and the objective of the study is to recover the original AM-FM constituents.
+There are many adaptive signal decomposition and analysis methods such as empirical mode decomposition (EMD) algorithms~\cite{rslc1,rslc2,rslc3,rslc4,rslc5,rslc6,rslc7,co1}, Wigner distribution based technique with reduced cross terms \cite{New8}, variational mode decomposition (VMD)~\cite{rslc72}, synchrosqueezed wavelet transforms (SSWT)~\cite{rslc71}, eigenvalue decomposition approaches (EVD)~\cite{rslc73,New1,New2}, Fourier-Bessel series expansion based empirical wavelet transform \cite{New3}, sparse time-frequency representation (STFR)~\cite{co2}, improved eigenvalue decomposition and Hilbert transform based time-frequency distribution \cite{New4}, tunable-Q wavelet transform and Wigner-Ville distribution based TFR \cite{New6}, empirical wavelet transform (EWT)~\cite{rslc74}, resonance-based signal decomposition (RSD)~\cite{co4}, and time-varying vibration decomposition (TVVD)~\cite{co3}.
+These methods are developed based on the perception that has been held for many decades in the literature that the Fourier method is not suitable for nonlinear and nonstationary data analysis.
+However, the Fourier decomposition method (FDM) proposed in \cite{rslc9,rslc8} is an adaptive, nonlinear, and nonstationary data analysis method based on the Fourier theory and zero-phase filtering (ZPF) approach.
+The FDM can decompose real as well as complex signals (which can be multichannel or multivariate) into a set of a desired number of Fourier intrinsic band functions (FIBFs) with desired cutoff frequencies \cite{PSBL}.
+The FDM has demonstrated its efficacy for representation and analysis of nonlinear and nonstationary data in many applications \cite{rslc9,rslc8,rslc11,rslc12,rslc13}.
+In this work, we consider the type-2 DCT \cite{IEEECompt}, which is the most common variant of DCTs, to formulate the FDM.
+In principle, we can use any variant of DCTs or DSTs to formulate the FDM.